mesonbuild/meson/docs/markdown/Tutorial.md

 Adding dependencies
 -----

 Just printing text is a bit old fashioned.
 Let's update our program to create a graphical window instead.
 We'll use the [GTK+](https://gtk.org) widget toolkit.
-First we edit the main file to use Gtk.
+First we edit the main file to use GTK+.
 The new version looks like this.

 ```c
 #include<gtk/gtk.h>